 - Stir in the apple cider vinegar.

 - Strain: Here's the point where you can decide how spicy or "hot" you'd like it.
-For a mild flavour, let the mixture sit for 5 - 15 minutes, then strain it through a fine mesh strainer into a clean glass jar.
+For a mild flavor, let the mixture sit for 5 - 15 minutes, then strain it through a fine mesh strainer into a clean glass jar.

 - Store: I like to store mine in a glass jar or one of these cute Weck jars.